tbnorth/GitRDDES/PyCoPGit.md

 ## Advantages

-Most apply to single user coding, you don't need to be collaborating to benefit from version control.
+Most apply to single user coding, you don't need to be collaborating to benefit from version control